 Dorish was so “retiring…by nature” that he had joined the Red Sox train on the way to spring training as it passed through Philadelphia and no one knew he was aboard the train until the following morning.
 His main pitches were what the Christian Science Monitor called a “heavy fast ball which comes in on a right-handed batter, a sharp breaking curve, a deceptive slider and a baffling sinker.”3 Tex Hughson raved about Harry at the end of March, “Dorish throws that fast sinker ball, an effective pitch at Fenway Park, where the hitters try to lift everything against the high wall in left field.”
 Dorish was tagged as a starter coming out of spring training, and the Sox were picked to repeat for the pennant, Dorish and Parnell joined forces to blank the Braves on three hits in a preseason City Series game.

 Dorish’s big league debut came on April 15, 1947, when he picked up a win on Opening Day.
-Tex Hughson started and was perfect through the first five innings, mowing down 15 Washington Senators at Fenway Park, but surrendered single runs in the sixth and seventh before coming completely unglued in the eighth and giving up four more runs.
-The Red Sox had fortunately accumulated a 6-2 lead over Early Wynn and so the game stood tied when Dorish was called on in relief.
+Tex Hughson started and was perfect through the first five innings, mowing down 15 Washington Senators at Fenway Park, but surrendered single runs in the sixth and seventh, and two more in the eighth.
+The Red Sox still had a two-run lead when Dorish was called on in relief.
 The bases were full and there were two outs.
 He got the final out in the eighth, but only after seeing a “tainted hit” -- a wind-blown fly -- fall in behind Eddie Pellagrini, Johnny Pesky, and Ted Williams behind third base.
 It went for a double and scored the runs that tied it for Washington.
 The Red Sox scored a go-ahead run in the bottom of the eighth; Harry pitched a scoreless ninth -- two grounders and a strikeout -- and got the win.
 After the game, manager Joe Cronin said, “Didn’t Harry Dorish step in there and do a nice job?
 He had all the coolness and poise of a veteran.”4

 Just four days later, Dorish won his second game, again in relief of Hughson.
 He let in one run in the eighth, in part due to his own throwing error, but Philadelphia’s 2-0 lead was erased by a ninth-inning Ted Williams home run and the Red Sox won the game in the 10th on Dom DiMaggio’s two-out bases-loaded single.
 Harry had held the A’s hitless in both the ninth and 10th innings.
 After a third win in relief, Cronin gave him his first start on May 16 and he shut out the Browns for six innings before giving up a three-run homer.
 He held on to win the 12-7 game against the Browns.
 But he lost his share of games, too.
 Dorish appeared in 41 games for the Red Sox in 1947, starting nine of them and finishing 12 (two complete games) and posting a record of 7-8.
 His 4.70 ERA was one of the highest on the staff, but he ate up 136 innings and impressed enough to be invited back under new manager Joe McCarthy in 1948.